The 11 Very Best Things to Do in Mykonos

 Mykonos, much like Santorini, is one of Greece‘s most famous islands.
 Situated in the Cycladic region of the Aegean Sea, Mykonos is best known for its party scene, windmills and beautiful white-wash buildings.

 I (Joel) hate to say it, but Mykonos is a bit of a one-trick pony.
 That’s not to say it’s not beautiful.
-You should visit Mykonos but consider how much time you will spend on the island.
-It’s not that big, so if you’re like us (adventurers!) and fancy exploring other places, a couple of days should be enough, three days max.
+You should visit Mykonos, but consider how much time you will spend on the island.
+It’s not that big, so if you’re like us and want to explore other places, a couple of days should be enough, three days max.
 From Mykonos, jump on a ferry and head south to Santorini.
 Santorini is a bigger and more exciting island with tons more things to do.
-Without further ado, let’s look at the best things to do in Mykonos.

 1 | Get Lost in Mykonos Town

 Getting lost in Mykonos Town is almost inevitable.
 Ha!
-That’s because Mykonos Town is a rabbit warren of little streets and alleyways, yet this traditional design of Mykonos is ingenious.
-That’s because it served a purpose once upon a time: to protect the islanders from pirates and thieves.
+That’s because Mykonos Town is a rabbit warren of narrow streets and alleyways, yet this traditional design is ingenious.
+That’s because it served a purpose once: to protect the islanders from pirates and thieves.
 After all, they would get lost in the intricate network of the town.

-And beyond the streets lie the houses, designed with size in mind due to the scarcity of building materials.
-Their shape and colour were also designed with the weather in mind to protect them from the harsh winds and boiling Mediterranean sun.
+Beyond the streets lie the houses, designed for size given the scarcity of building materials.
+Their shape and colour were also designed with the weather in mind to protect them from harsh winds and the intense Mediterranean sun.
 So, when wandering Mykonos Town’s streets to admire its beauty, consider its beginnings and watch out for those pirates!

 2 | Find The Windmills of Mykonos

-Undoubtedly, the windmills of Mykonos, also known as Kato Mili, are one of its most famous landmarks on the island.
+Undoubtedly, the windmills of Mykonos, also known as Kato Mili, are one of the island’s most famous landmarks.
 But they weren’t built as a tourist attraction, of course!
-Back in the day, between the 1500s and 20th century, the windmills of Mykonos were used to grind grain, like wheat and barley, into flour, and most were built by the Venetians.
-Today, the windmills serve a different purpose – they are home to a museum and a harvest festival in September.
+In the 1500s and 20th century, the windmills of Mykonos were used to grind grain, such as wheat and barley, into flour, and most were built by the Venetians.
+Today, the windmills serve a different purpose: they host a museum and a harvest festival in September.

 A visit to Mykonos wouldn’t be complete without a wander to the Windmills of Mykonos!
 You might even feel the pinch of that wind which Mykonos is so famous for!
 You will also get a good view of the next spot on our things to do in Mykonos from the windmills, which is to: